laurynas-biveinis/unodb/README.md

 ## Introduction

+UnoDB is an library that implements of Adaptive Radix Tree (ART) data structure, designed for efficient indexing in main-memory databases.
+The ART is a trie-based data structure that dynamically adapts to the distribution of keys, ensuring good search performance and memory usage.
+UnoDB offers two variants of
-UnoDB is an implementation of Adaptive Radix Tree in two flavors – a regular one and Optimistic Lock Coupling-based concurrent one with Quiescent State Based Reclamation (QSBR).
-It is done as my playground for various C++ tools and ideas, and I am trying to describe some of the things I learned at my [blog](https://of-code.blogspot.com/search/label/art).
+ART: a regular one and a concurrent one based on Optimistic Lock Coupling (OLC) with Quiescent State Based Reclamation (QSBR).

+This library serves as a playground for experimenting with various C++ tools and ideas.
+I am describing some of the things I learned at my [blog](https://of-code.blogspot.com/search/label/art).

 ## Requirements

+UnoDB' source code is written in C++17, and relies on the following platform-specific features:

-The source code is C++17, using SSE4.1 intrinsics (Nehalem and higher), AVX in the case of MSVC, with optional AVX2 support, if available.
-This is in contrast to the original ART paper needing SSE2 only.
+* On Intel platforms, it requires SSE4.1 intrinsics (Nehalem and higher), AVX for MSVC builds, and optional AVX2 support, when available.
+This differs from the original ART paper, which only required SSE2.
+* On ARM, it uses NEON intrinsics.

-Note: since this is my personal project, it only supports GCC 10 and later, 11, LLVM 11 and later, XCode 13.2, and MSVC 2022 compilers.
-Drop me a note if you want to try this and need a lower supported compiler version.
+Please note that this personal project only supports the following compilers:
+GCC 10 and later, LLVM 11 and later, XCode 13.2, and MSVC 2022 compilers.
+If you require support for an earlier compiler version, feel free to drop me a note.

 ## Usage

-All the declarations live in the `unodb` namespace, which is omitted in the following.
+All the declarations live in the `unodb` namespace, which is omitted in the descriptions below.

 The only currently supported key type is `std::uint64_t`, aliased as `key`.
-However, adding new key types should be relatively easy by instantiating `art_key` type with the desired key type and specializing `art_key::make_binary_comparable` in accordance with the ART paper.
+To add new key types, instantiate `art_key` type with the desired type, and specialize `art_key::make_binary_comparable` according to the ART paper.

 Values are treated opaquely.
-For `unodb::db`, they are passed as non-owning objects of `value_view`, which is `gsl::span<std::byte>`, and insertion copies them internally.
-The same applies for `get`: a non-owning `value_view` object is returned.
-For `unodb::olc_db`, `get` returns a `qsbr_value_view`, which is a `span` that is guaranteed to stay valid until the next time the current thread passes through a quiescent state.
+For `unodb::db`, they are passed as non-owning objects of `value_view` (a `gsl::span<std::byte>`), and insertion copies them internally.
+The same applies for `get`, which returns a non-owning `value_view`.
+For `unodb::olc_db`, `get` returns a `qsbr_value_view`, a `span` guaranteed to remain valid until the current thread passes through a quiescent state.

-All ART classes implement the same API:
+All ART classes share the same API:

 * constructor.
-* `get(key k)`, returning `get_result`, which is `std::optional<value_view>`.
+* `get(key k)` returns `get_result` (a `std::optional<value_view>`).
-* `bool insert(key k, value_view v)`, returning whether insert was successful (i.e. the key was not already present).
+* `bool insert(key k, value_view v)` returns whether the insert was successful (i.e. the key was not already present).
-* `bool remove(key k)`, returning whether delete was successful (i.e. the key was found in the tree).
+* `bool remove(key k)` returns whether delete was successful (i.e. the key was found in the tree).
-* `clear`, making the tree empty.
-For `olc_db`, it is not a concurrent operation and must be called from a single-threaded context.
+* `clear()` empties the tree.
+For `olc_db`, it must be called from a single-threaded context.
-* `bool empty()`, returning whether the tree is empty.
+* `bool empty()` returns whether the tree is empty.
-* `void dump(std::ostream &)`, dumping the tree representation into output stream.
+* `void dump(std::ostream &)` outputs the tree representation.
-* Several getters for assorted tree info, such as current memory use, and counters of various internal tree  operations (i.e. number of times Node4 grew to Node16, key prefix was split, etc - check the source code).
+* Several getters provide tree info, such as current memory use, and internal operation counters (e.g. number of times Node4 grew to Node16, key prefix was split, etc - see the source code for details).

-The are three ART classes available:
+Three ART classes available:

-* `db`: unsychronized ART tree, to be used in single-thread context or with external synchronization.
+* `db`: unsychronized ART tree, for single-thread contexts or with external synchronization
-* `mutex_db`: single global mutex-synchronized ART tree.
+* `mutex_db`: ART tree with single global mutex synchronization
-* `olc_db`: a concurrent ART tree, implementing Optimistic Lock Coupling as described by Leis et al. in the "The ART of Practical Synchronization" paper;
+* `olc_db`: a concurrent ART tree, implementing Optimistic Lock Coupling as described in "The ART of Practical Synchronization" paper by Leis et al.;
-  the nodes are versioned, the writers lock per-node so-called optimistic lock, the readers don't lock anything, but check node versions and restart if they change.
+  nodes are versioned, writers lock per-node optimistic locks, readers don't lock but check node versions and restart if they change.

+Do not use macros starting with `UNODB_DETAIL_` or declarations in `unodb::detail` and `unob::test` namespaces as they are internal and may change at any time.

+## Technical Details

+### Sequential Lock

 The optimistic lock concept seems to be nearly identical to that of [sequential locks][seqlock] as used in the Linux kernel, with the addition of "obsolete" state.
-The lock implementation uses seqlock memory model implementation as described by Boehm in "Can seqlocks get along with programming language memory models?"
+The lock implementation uses the seqlock memory model implementation as described by Boehm in "Can seqlocks get along with programming language memory models?"
 2012 paper.

+### Quiescent State-Based Reclamation (QSBR)

 The OLC ART implementation necessitates a memory reclamation scheme as required by lock-free data structures (even though `olc_db` is not lock-free in the general sense, the readers do not take locks), and for that a Quiescent State Based Reclamation (QSBR) was chosen.

-Any macros starting with `UNODB_DETAIL_` are internal and should not be used.
-Likewise for any declarations in `unodb::detail` and ``unodb::test`` namespaces.
+In QSBR, each thread periodically announces that it is not using any pointers to a shared data structures.
+After all the threads have done so, a new epoch starts, and the memory reclamation requests from two epochs ago are executed.
+To participate in QSBR, a thread must an instance of `unodb::qsbr_thread`, which derives from `std::thread`.
+A thread may temporarily or permanently stop its participation in QSBR by calling `unodb::this_thread().qsbr_pause()` and resume by calling `unodb::this_thread().qsbr_resume()`.

+The registered threads must periodically signal their quiescent states.
+They can do this by using the `unodb::quiescent_state_on_scope_exit` scope guard, which automatically reports the quiescent state when the scope is exited.

 ## Dependencies